DGAC/Acropole/README.md

 - utils: that contains shared functions

-- predictor: that contains functions to load and apply Acropole models
+- predictor: that contains functions to load and apply Acropole model

 - trajectory: that contains trajectory processes and pipelines

 ## Data and models
 ### Available data

-Aircraft parameters from open data to feed the model are available in https://github.com/DGAC/Acropole/blob/main/acropole/data/acft_params.csv and loaded by the packages
+Aircraft parameters from open data to feed the model are available in https://github.com/DGAC/Acropole/blob/main/acropole/data/acft_params.csv and loaded by the packages.

 ### Model training and evaluation

-The Acropole model is a neural network built using Quick Acess Record (QAR) data over several aircraft types.
+The Acropole model is a neural network built using data from Quick Access Recorder (QAR) from several aircraft types.
 Evaluation of the model is available in https://github.com/DGAC/Acropole/tree/main/evaluation/Dense_Acropole_FuelFlow_Scaling.

 Data set is composed of :